English Participles: How to Be Interesting While Being Interested

 As you can see, participles in English are much more common than you may have thought.

 They are not only important and necessary to build the continuous and perfect tenses, but also to form many other sentences where they can function as adjectives, adverbs or adjectival phrases.
+Look for examples of participles in use in the FluentU media library, where you can hear native English speakers using the language naturally.

 Using participles and participle phrases is easy and it helps us save time (notice that using in this sentence is a gerund, though!).